cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessMtlsCertificate.python.md

 - *Type:* typing.List[str]

-The hostnames that will be prompted for this certificate.
+The hostnames of the applications that will use this certificate.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_mtls_certificate#associated_hostnames ZeroTrustAccessMtlsCertificate#associated_hostnames}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_access_mtls_certificate#associated_hostnames ZeroTrustAccessMtlsCertificate#associated_hostnames}

----

-##### `certificate`<sup>Optional</sup> <a name="certificate" id="@cdktf/provider-cloudflare.zeroTrustAccessMtlsCertificate.ZeroTrustAccessMtlsCertificate.Initializer.parameter.certificate"></a>

-- *Type:* str

-The Root CA for your certificates.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_mtls_certificate#certificate ZeroTrustAccessMtlsCertificate#certificate}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.zeroTrustAccessMtlsCertificate.ZeroTrustAccessMtlsCertificate.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_mtls_certificate#id ZeroTrustAccessMtlsCertificate#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---